Accèder directement au contenu

 However, if you require a student visa you will have to do the procédure pré-consulaire on Études en France after you have been admitted.
 Here’s a guide to help you with the early steps of the visa application : EN | FR.

 A : Yes, what matters is your degree, not your nationality.
 If your latest degree [1] is to be awarded by a foreign university [2], you may apply as an international student.
-If you’re studying in France, and will receive a degree from a French university, you should apply as "coming from France" even if you’re not a French national.
+If you are studying in France, and will receive a degree from a French university, you should apply as "coming from France" even if you’re not a French national.

 Q : Which language can I use in my application ?